danielstern/advanced-redux/README.md

 ```javascript
 npm run dev
 ```
-* `npm-run-dev` is meant for development and includes file monitoring with Nodemon
+* `npm run dev` is meant for development and includes file monitoring with Nodemon

 4. Navigate to the application in Chrome [http://localhost:9000/#](http://localhost:9000)